Click the step you’d like to visit below

 Los planes no están disponibles en todas las áreas.
 Los costos, la cobertura y los beneficios varían según el lugar.

 Humana es una organización Medicare Advantage HMO, PPO y PFFS, y un plan independiente de medicamentos recetados con un contrato de Medicare.
-Humana es también un plan de atención médica coordinada con un contrato de Medicare y un contrato con el programa Medicaid de su estado.
+Humana también es un plan [HMO SNP, PPO SNP] para necesidades especiales con elegibilidad doble con un contrato con Medicare y un contrato con el programa Medicaid estatal.
 La inscripción en los planes de Humana depende de la renovación del contrato.

 Humana Inc. y sus subsidiarias (en conjunto, "Humana") cumplen con las leyes de derechos civiles federales vigentes y no discriminan por raza, color, nacionalidad, edad, incapacidad, sexo, orientación sexual, identidad o expresión de género, condición de transexual, estado civil, estado de veterano o militar, ni religión.
 Humana no excluye personas ni las trata diferente dada su raza, color, nacionalidad, edad, incapacidad, sexo, orientación sexual, identidad o expresión de género, condición de transexual, estado civil, estado de veterano o militar, ni religión.
 También ofrecemos servicios de interpretación gratuitos en distintos idiomas.
 Vea toda nuestra información sobre derechos de accesibilidad y opciones de idiomas.